apache/openwhisk-devtools/knative-build/README.md

 #### PROBLEM: Knative build fails initializing at `Init:1/4`

-Check the GitHub version is set to right branch:
+Check the GitHub revision is set to right branch:

 ```
   source: